-In applying the accounting policies set out in Note I, the Authority has had to make judgments, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
+In applying the accounting policies set out in Note I, the Authority has had to make judgments, estimates and assumptions relating to complex transactions, those involving uncertainty about future events and also the carrying amounts of assets and liabilities that are not readily apparent from other sources.

-The judgments, estimates and associated assumptions applied are based on historical experience and other factors, other factors being historical, and actual future projections and assumptions that are considered to be relevant.
+The judgments, estimates and associated assumptions applied are based on current proper practices, historical experience and other factors, including historical, professional assessment, current trends, local factors and actual future projections and assumptions that are considered to be relevant.